 'Not provided' is the label you see in Google Analytics reports instead of actual keywords that bring visitors to your site.
 This happens when Google processes requests via the so-called secure (encrypted) search.

-Once the stats are calculated, you will find the results in Sessions and Page Sessions '(calculated)' columns.
+Once the stats are calculated, you will find the results in Organic Traffic and Organic Page Traffic columns.
 If the columns are not visible in your Workspace, right-click on any column header and add them from the list.

 You may check the Organic Traffic for your competitors' websites as well - to get all the invaluable insights on how much traffic they get organically, which keywords they get it through, and to which pages it's steered.